 In this modern world, how generators produce electricity is quite amazing to the point where they can now produce electricity more inexpensively.
 But with the rate of power outages that occur, where to get quality generators becomes a herculean task.
 Luckily, we have an amazing distributor of quality generators at your disposal.
 GZ Industrial Supplies is the major distributor of quality generators that serve the purpose of providing you with an electricity fix every time there is a blackout in your home, office and workplace.
+The GZ Team A uses this article to explore the question how do generators produce electricity?
+Read on to get the answers that may be useful for you,

 Generators are devices that convert mechanical energy (motive power) into electrical energy (electrical power) for use in an external circuit.
 Generators are also called dynamos, they convert mechanical energy to electricity for transmission and distribution over power lines to domestic, commercial, and industrial customers.